 5) Information on additional funding (grants, scholarships, tuition fee waivers etc.) from public or private sources.

 Additional documentation (copies of diplomas, testimonials etc) is not required at that stage of the application.

-Process ends on Thursday, 31st August 2017.
+Process is now open till Thursday 5 April 2018.
 After assessing the applications INISA will shortlist any number of candidates and conduct interviews with them.
 Applicants will be informed on the status of their application in due course.